mynk-tmr/notes/ReactJS/Beginner.md

 ## Components

 They are functions which can take some kind of input and return a React element.
 Components are *PasalCased*.
-You can use Strict Mode to find mistakes in your components (calls them twice)
+You can use Strict Mode to find mistakes in your components (calls them twice).

+Types
+- **Uncontrolled** : one with no props, only local state.
+- **Controlled** : driven by props instead of local state.
+-

+### Lifting state

 ## Hooks